KarenSpinner/newsletter-digest-standalone/README.md

 - **Wildcard count**: Set via CLI prompt or runstring
 - **Articles per category**: No limit
 - **Articles per newsletter+author**: Default is no limit.
 Can set a limit in the runstring.
 Substack RSS limits seem to be 20 articles max.

+### Known Limitations

+- ** Restack Counts**: Restack counts are currently only available if the Substack API is used for engagement metrics.
+This is controlled by a runstring argument (no prompting).

+Future: Try to get restack counts from the HTML files, e.g. in <script>window._preloads = JSON.parse{...}, look for 		\"restacks\":<#>,\"reactions\":{\"\u2764\":<#>}

+- **Author Listing**: At present, only the lead author name is in the RSS file.
+When there are multiple authors, Substack appears to choose the name which occurs first alphabetically.
+-- Secondary or additional authors' names are not shown in the digest.
+-- If an Author name is specified in a column of the Newsletter file, and a named Author has a byline on the article but is not the first author name that Substack chooses as 'the' lead author, then that Author will not be matched to the article.

+A future workaround is to enhance the program to look inside the HTML of the article for additional author names.
+(Perhaps in 'entry' in <div id="main"  ... under <script type="application/ld+json">
+		{"@context": ... "author":[{"@type":"Person","name":"A<the author name we want>", "url":"https://substack.com/@<author_handle>",}]}
+Or in <script>window._preloads = JSON.parse{...}, look for 'name' and 'handle' in 'contributors'.
+Fetching the HTML file to look for author names will make execution a bit slower if the Substack API is being used for metrics instead of HTML.
+However, if restack counts can be obtained from the HTML, then the Substack API will not be needed and that API call can be dropped.

 ## Support